matrix-org/matrix-viewer/server/README.md

 ## Tracing

-Run the app with the tracing.
+Run the app with the OpenTelemetry tracing.

 ```
 npm run start -- --tracing